Drake Nevis

-Drake M. Nevis (born May 8, 1989) is a professional Canadian football defensive tackle for the Toronto Argonauts of the Canadian Football League (CFL).
+Drake M. Nevis (born May 8, 1989) is an American former professional football defensive tackle who played in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected in the third round of the 2011 NFL draft by the Indianapolis Colts.
+He played college football for the LSU Tigers.
 He won the 107th Grey Cup with the Winnipeg Blue Bombers in 2019.
-Nevis was drafted in the third round of the 2011 NFL Draft by the Indianapolis Colts of the National Football League (NFL) and spent parts of four seasons in the NFL.
-He played college football for the LSU Tigers.

-High school career
+Early life

 Nevis attended John Ehret High School in Marrero, Louisiana, where he recorded 72 tackles (17 for losses), 18 sacks, 25 quarterback hurries, eight forced fumbles and two recovered fumbles as a senior.
 He received Class 5A first-team all-state honors and a SuperPrep All-American selection.
 Regarded as a four-star recruit by Rivals.com, Nevis was listed as the No. 9 defensive tackle prospect in the class of 2007.

 Professional career

 Indianapolis Colts

-After a 2-year stint with the Indianapolis Colts, Nevis was released on September 1, 2013.
+After a two-year stint with the Indianapolis Colts, Nevis was released on September 1, 2013.